 "Worriers often equate uncertainty with a bad outcome," he said.
 "They jump to the worst possible conclusions.
 As humans, we have this great capacity to predict the future and its consequences.
 But our anxieties often bias this prediction - it can become a burden when we can´t do anything more to get ready."

 Blame it on our collective control-freak mentality.
 Much of the worry is fed by the "inability to tolerate uncertainty," Mr. Marker said.

 A small-scale 2006 University of Iowa psychological study of 139 adults revealed that fewer than a quarter of those surveyed felt absolutely no fears about bad weather, while 73 percent had at least a moderate concern.
-Over half Half 69 of the respondents admitted that big storms made them feel "panic" while 46 said they felt "helpless."
+Half - 69 of the respondents - admitted that big storms made them feel "panic" while 46 said they felt "helpless."

 Mr. Marker offers a reality check for those feeling anxious about raindrops.

 "Stressed by the uncertainty of the weather forecast, we can ask ourselves what we can do to prepare.
 But once preparation is complete, ask yourself whether there´s an advantage in continuing to worry.
 Would you be less anxious if you accepted that you just don´t know what´s going to happen?
 Is your worry helping or hurting?" he asked.

 And limit watching those hair-raising news reports.